dmp1ce/BTC-Privacy-Suite/README.md

 # Quick Start

-Copy the `.env.tpl` file to `.env` and change the LND alias and/or color.
+Run `./start` once to generate the `.env` file.
+Then edit the `.env` and change the LND alias and/or color.

 ```
+# Generate .env
+./start.bash

+# Then edit custimize .env
+# vim .env

+# Build containers and start services
 ./build.bash
 ./start.bash && docker-compose logs -f
 ```